Skip to main content

 A person can still challenge the suitability of temporary accommodation if they have moved into it.

-The Housing Executive’s current policy is to refuse to make any other offers of temporary accommodation to a full duty applicant if they challenge the suitability of this accommodation.
+It is the Housing Executive's current policy to refuse to make further offers of temporary accommodation to a full duty applicant while they challenge the suitability of this accommodation.

 Temporary accommodation must still be broadly suitable for the time the person is likely to live there.
 The Housing Executive should consider this principle when offering temporary accommodation.
 What is suitable for a very short period may not be suitable for a period of six months or longer.